dimdenGD/OldTwitter/README.md

 Extension won't be pixel perfect copy of old Twitter.
 I just took general look and feel of it.

 #### I installed extension and my timeline feels kinda unusual
 You had algorithmical timeline enabled.
-By default OldTwitter turns on reverse chronological timeline.
-If you really want algo timeline back go to [extension settings](https://twitter.com/old/settings).
+By default OldTwitter turns on reverse chronological timeline, you can switch it back to algorithmical timeline in settings or using the switch on the right side.

 #### How do I visit original Twitter client after installing extension?
 You need to add `?newtwitter=true` to end of your current URL.
 There's also a "Open this page in new Twitter" button on all pages on bottom right.